Fibrous dysplasia of bone

-Fibrous dysplasia is a disorder where normal bone and marrow is replaced with fibrous tissue, resulting in formation of bone that is weak and prone to expansion.
-As a result, most complications result from fracture, deformity, functional impairment, and pain.
-Disease occurs along a broad clinical spectrum ranging from asymptomatic, incidental lesions, to severe disabling disease.
+Fibrous dysplasia is a very rare nonhereditary genetic disorder where normal bone and marrow is replaced with fibrous tissue, resulting in formation of bone that is weak and prone to expansion.
+As a result, most complications result from fracture, deformity, functional impairment, pain, and the impingement of nerves.
+Disease occurs along a broad clinical spectrum ranging from mostly asymptomatic incidental lesions, to severe disabling disease.
 Disease can affect one bone (monostotic), multiple (polyostotic), or all bones (panostotic) and may occur in isolation or in combination with café au lait skin macules and hyperfunctioning endocrinopathies, termed McCune–Albright syndrome.
 More rarely, fibrous dysplasia may be associated with intramuscular myxomas, termed Mazabraud's syndrome.
 Fibrous dysplasia is very rare, and there is no known cure.
-Fibrous dysplasia is not a form of cancer.
+While fibrous dysplasia is not itself a form of cancer, in severe cases it may undergo a malignant transformation into cancers such as osteosarcoma or chondrosarcoma, so some clinicians may regard it as precancerous rather than benign.

 Presentation

 Fibrous dysplasia is a mosaic disease that can involve any part or combination of the craniofacial, axillary, and/or appendicular skeleton.
 The type and severity of the complications therefore depend on the location and extent of the affected skeleton.
 The clinical spectrum is very broad, ranging from an isolated, asymptomatic monostotic lesion discovered incidentally, to severe disabling disease involving practically the entire skeleton and leading to loss of vision, hearing, and/or mobility.

 Individual bone lesions typically manifest during the first few years of life and expand during childhood.
 The vast majority of clinically significant bone lesions are detectable by age 10 years, with few new and almost no clinically significant bone lesions appearing after age 15 years.
 Total body scintigraphy is useful to identify and determine the extent of bone lesions, and should be performed in all patients with suspected fibrous dysplasia.

 Children with fibrous dysplasia in the appendicular skeleton typically present with limp, pain, and/or pathologic fractures.
 Frequent fractures and progressive deformity may lead to difficulties with ambulation and impaired mobility.
-In the craniofacial skeleton, fibrous dysplasia may present as a painless “lump” or facial asymmetry.
+In the craniofacial skeleton, fibrous dysplasia may present as a painless "lump" or facial asymmetry.
 Expansion of craniofacial lesions may lead to progressive facial deformity.
 In rare cases, patients may develop vision and/or hearing loss due to compromise of the optic nerves and/or auditory canals, which is more common in patients with McCune-Albright syndrome associated growth hormone excess.
 Fibrous dysplasia commonly involves the spine, and may lead to scoliosis, which in rare instances may be severe.
 Untreated, progressive scoliosis is one of the few features of fibrous dysplasia that can lead to early fatality.

 Bone pain is a common complication of fibrous dysplasia.
 It may present at any age, but most commonly develops during adolescence and progresses into adulthood.

 Bone marrow stromal cells in fibrous dysplasia produce excess amounts of the phosphate-regulating hormone fibroblast growth factor-23 (FGF23), leading to loss of phosphate in the urine.
 Patients with hypophosphatemia may develop rickets/osteomalacia, increased fractures, and bone pain.